 The islands are the result of the activity of two shield volcanoes centred on Carnley Harbour and Disappointment Island.
 The towering cliffs of the west coast are a wall of the northern caldera.
 The more gentle east side forms a series of deep inlets.
 There are two magnificent harbours.
 Port Ross (also called Sarah’s Bosom or Rendezvous Harbour) in the north-east was the location of Hardwicke, the Enderby settlement at Enderby Cove.
 A cemetery can still be found there.
 Carnley Harbour separates Auckland and Adams islands.

 The Enderby settlement and the seven groups of castaways gave the Auckland Islands a rich 19th-century human history.
-However, the islands have been a nature reserve since 1934 and in the 2000s they were long uninhabited.
+The islands have been a nature reserve since 1934 and by the 2000s they were long uninhabited.

 A romantic story claims that Campbell Island was home to the exiled daughter of Bonnie Prince Charlie’s mistress.
-The daughter supposedly also entered the prince’s affections, so the Jacobites arranged for her transportation to Campbell Island.
-Her existence was apparently proved by discoveries of a woman’s grave, a stone fireplace, a shell-lined path and some heather plants.
+The daughter supposedly also won the prince’s affections, so the Jacobites arranged for her transportation to Campbell Island.
+Her existence was supposedly proved by discoveries of a woman’s grave, a stone fireplace, a shell-lined path and some heather plants.
 Will Lawson told the story in a novel, The lady of the heather (1945).
-There was certainly a grave of a woman, who was possibly drowned in 1810, and heather plants were found, but little else has any historical foundation.
+There was certainly a grave of a woman, who may have drowned in 1810, and heather plants were found, but beyond that the yarn is unfounded.

 About 550 kilometres south-east of Stewart Island, Campbell Island is the most southerly of the subantarctic islands.
 The land area is 113 sq km, slightly larger than Waiheke Island.